jzumbrun/boxless/README.md

 ## What about data aggregation and complex relationships?
 More and more logic is being added to the client side of SPAs, leaving the developer to essentially maintain two applications, the client and server sides.
 Simplifying the server logic helps alleviate the strain.
-Many SPAs are now requesting simpler data from the server and managing the aggregations and complex relationships on the client side. boxless is here to support that.
+Many SPAs are now requesting simpler data from the server and managing the aggregations and complex relationships on the client side.
+Boxless is here to support that.

 ## Intallation
 make start